tuyunbin/tuyunbin.github.io/_pages/about.md

 # 🔥 News
+- 2026.03: A paper is accepted by IJCV.
+Congrats to Zhuo Tao!
 - 2026.02: I will be serving as an Area Chair (AC) for ACM MM 2026.
 - 2026.01: I will be serving as a Senior Program Committee (SPC) for IJCAI-ECAI 2026.
 - 2026.01: I will be serving as an Area Chair (AC) for ACL 2026.